 Often, in Survivor pools, the dropoff in safety, as measured by win odds, from the most popular choice in a week to a relatively unpopular option, can be small.
 Further, you are typically an underdog to just make it through the first four weeks, even if you take the highest win odds option available each week.
 If the team you pick each week had an 80% chance of winning, you would have only a 41% chance of still being alive after Week 4.

-For example, using money-line-based win odds data from Survivor Grid for the 2010 to 2019 seasons, we can see how far you would have survived if you had employed a strategy of using the highest win odds team available to you each week, and ignored both Future Value and pick popularity.
+For example, using money-line-based win odds data from Survivor Grid for the 2010 to 2021 seasons, we can see how far you would have survived if you had employed a strategy of using the highest win odds team still available to you each week, and ignored both Future Value and pick popularity.

 - 2 Week 1 losses

 - 1 Week 3 loss (so half of entries would be gone by this point)

 - 1 Week 4 loss